dbgate/dbgate/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve DbGate
+about: Create a report to help us improve DbGate (in ENGLISH)
 title: 'BUG: Say something here'
 labels: ''
 assignees: ''

 ---

-**Please keep communication in English to reach more contributors.**
+Please keep communication in ENGLISH to reach more contributors.

 **Describe the bug**
 A clear and concise description of what the bug is.